eclipse-ibeji/freyja/docs/design/README.md

 A shared instance of the service discovery adapter is passed to most adapter types so that they can leverage this functionality.
 The exception is the Data Adapters, which will have URIs that are already determined by the Digital Twin Adapter.

 The data adapter selector's main interface is the `get_service_uri` function, which accepts a service ID as an argument.
 Since service IDs may be different across different implementations of service discovery systems, it's recommended to make these as consistent as possible to avoid configuration churn when exchanging service discovery adapters.
-At minimum, a given service should be addressible by the same ID for every service discovery adapter that's used together in a Freyja application.
+At minimum, a given service should be addressable by the same ID for every service discovery adapter that's used together in a Freyja application.

 ### Signal Store